Skip navigation

 Abstract

-Purpose - Drawing from resource orchestration theory, this research proposed an integrative model that leverages insights to counter resource constraints and uncertainty in start-up business model innovation (BMI).
-It investigated influences of entrepreneurial networks and effectuation on BMI through bricolage in uncertain environments.
+Drawing from resource orchestration theory, this research proposed an integrative model that leverages insights into counter resource constraints and uncertainty in start-up business model innovation (BMI).
+It investigated the influences of entrepreneurial networks and effectuation on BMI through bricolage in uncertain environments.

-Design/methodology/approach - The research surveyed 481 start-ups in China.
-Lisrel 8.80 and SPSS 22.0 were used to test the validity and reliability of key variables, respectively.
-In addition, hypotheses were examined through multiple linear regression.
+The research surveyed 481 start-ups in China.
+LISREL 8.80 and SPSS 22.0 were employed to test the validity and reliability of key variables, respectively.
+Additionally, hypotheses were examined through multiple linear regression.

-Research limitations/implications - Future research should replicate the results in other countries because only start-ups in China were investigated in the study, and it is necessary to extend this research by gathering longitudinal data.
-This research emphasized the mediating effects of bricolage and the moderating role of environmental uncertainty, and new potential mediating and moderating factors should be explored between resources and BMI.
+Future research should replicate the results in other countries because only start-ups in China were investigated in the study, and it is necessary to extend this research by gathering longitudinal data.
+This research emphasized the mediating effects of bricolage and the moderating influence of environmental uncertainty, and new potential mediating and moderating factors should be explored between resources and BMI.

-Originality/value - There are three significant theoretical contributions.
-First, the findings add to the literature on the complex antecedents of BMI by combining the impacts of entrepreneurial networks and effectuation.
+There are three significant theoretical contributions.
+First, the findings enrich the literature on the complex antecedents of BMI by combining the impacts of entrepreneurial networks and effectuation.
 Second, an overarching framework is proposed explaining how bricolage (resource management) links entrepreneurial networks and effectuation and BMI.
-Third, this research reveals the importance of environmental uncertainty in the bricolage-BMI linkage, deepening the understanding of the bricolage boundary condition.
+Third, it demonstrates the significance of environmental uncertainty in the bricolage–BMI linkage, deepening the understanding of the bricolage boundary condition.

 Item Type: Article